📢 Webinar Alert! Reliability Automation - AI, ML, & Workflows in Incident Management. Register Here

 It's important to know when the two measurements are aligned.
 There are also situations when they might not be aligned.
 When something is given a high priority, it doesn't necessarily follow that it is of high severity.

-Defining Severity Levels for Your Organization
+Severity Level Classification for Your Organization

 Not all situations are the same, and not all companies manage them in the same manner.
 In addition to the consequences of an event, you'll need to consider the following when establishing severity levels and the procedures and expectations that go with them.